-Khalil Center is a community mental health center with three locations in Chicagoland (Glen Ellyn – Primary Site, Lincolnwood and South Chicago).
-Khalil Center provides an array of psychological services to diverse populations, most especially American Muslim clients.
-Other areas of practice at Khalil Center include individual, family, couple, and group therapy, psychological testing, services to local private schools as well as community preventative educational seminars and workshops.
+Khalil Center (KC) is a community mental health center with three locations in Chicagoland (Glen Ellyn – Primary Site, Lincolnwood, and South Chicago).
+Khalil Center provides an array of psychological services to diverse populations, especially American Muslim clients.
+Khalil Center is the largest provider of direct services to the American Muslim population nationwide.
+Khalil Center also specializes in spiritually integrated psychotherapy within an Islamic context.
+Other areas of practice at Khalil Center include individual, family, couple, and group therapy, psychological testing, services to local private schools, as well as community preventative educational seminars and workshops.
 Services conducted at Khalil Center include therapy, assessment, groups, and consulting.

 - Providing an accepting and nurturing environment.